 There are a few telltale signs that can help you determine if it was a bobcat that attacked your flocks.

-If you see tracks around the coop or in the area where your chickens were killed, a bobcat was likely responsible.
+If you see some big tracks around the coop or in the area where your chickens were killed, a bobcat was likely responsible.